Autumn Applesauce Recipe

 Serves 6 (makes about 3 cups)

-Homemade applesauce is easy to make on the stove, in a slow cooker, or the microwave.
+Homemade applesauce is easy to make on the stove, in a slow cooker, or even in a microwave.
 Use a variety of apples for a bushel of flavor!
-Check the Cook’s Tips for seasoning ideas.
-Serve applesauce for breakfast or a snack or as a sauce with pork chops.
+Serve applesauce for breakfast, a snack, or alongside pork chops.
 For a dessert treat, stir in your favorite caramel sauce and serve over vanilla ice cream.

 - 3 lb apples, peeled, cored,and sliced or chopped